MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ::: moniker-end

    - In **gdbserver** mode, GDB is run locally, which connects to gdbserver on the remote system.
-This is the only mode that the Linux Console window supports.

    - In **gdb** mode, the Visual Studio debugger drives GDB on the remote system.
-This is a better option if the local version of GDB isn't compatible with the version installed on the target computer. |
+This is a better option if the local version of GDB isn't compatible with the version installed on the target computer.
+This is the only mode that the Linux Console window supports.

    > [!NOTE]
    > If you are unable to hit breakpoints in gdbserver debugging mode, try gdb mode. gdb must first be [installed](download-install-and-setup-the-linux-development-workload.md) on the remote target.